 Implement Sanding and Finishing Dust Collection Equipment in Your Facility

-Whether you’re sanding wood, metal, plastic, or something else, dust is a pesky byproduct that can negatively impact your health, work environment, and even equipment.
-Sinkable dust is best collected using a wet dust collector that captures particles before they can get to your employees or equipment and cause problems.
+Whether you’re sanding wood, metal, plastic, or something else, dust is a pesky byproduct that can negatively impact your health, work environment, and equipment.
+Sinkable dust is best collected using a wet dust collector that captures particles before they can reach your employees or machinery and cause problems.

 Why Dust Collection Is Vital

-Implementing proper dust collection in your facility when sanding and finishing can keep your staff, products, and equipment safe.
+Implementing proper dust collection when sanding and finishing can keep your staff, products, and equipment safe.
+Here’s what’s at stake when dust is left unmanaged:

-Overall, implementing proper dust collection when sanding and finishing can really improve the quality of your products and promote safety throughout your facility.
+Overall, implementing proper dust collection when sanding and finishing can meaningfully improve the quality of your products and promote safety throughout your facility.

 Contact AT Industrial Today